 - Check to see if any other volume-manipulating apps are running.

-This guide covers common troubleshooting steps for mobile app issues specific to iOS devices.
-We also suggest checking out our General Push Notification Troubleshooting Guide.
+This guide covers common troubleshooting steps for mobile app issues specific to Apple devices.
+Please see the section General Push Notification Troubleshooting Guide for initial troubleshooting steps.

-If you do not see your device under contact methods, see Adding a Mobile Device for Push Notifications.
+If you do not see your device registered under your contact methods, please log in to the mobile app.

 - Delete the PagerDuty app from your device.